-Appendix: Methodology And Terminology
+APPENDIX: Methodology And Terminology

-The credit quality of structured finance securities on which Taiwan Ratings Corp. has assigned ratings remained stable during 2014, continuing a trend that began in 2010.
-There were no downgrades or defaults among the 12 ratings outstanding at the beginning of the year, and we raised one rating over the period.
-This stable rating performance was underpinned by gradual improvement in Taiwan's economy amid upward, albeit slowing, momentum across the Asia-Pacific region in 2014.
+The credit quality of structured finance securities on which Taiwan Ratings Corp. has assigned ratings remained stable during 2015, continuing a trend that began in 2010.
+There were no downgrades or defaults among the six ratings outstanding at the beginning of the year, and we raised one rating over the period.

-This study documents default and transition rates for structured finance securities-also referred to as securitization notes or tranches-rated by Taiwan Ratings.
-The study covers 89 long-term ratings from 29 Taiwan-originated structured finance transactions that we rated from 2003 to 2014.
+This study documents default and transition rates for structured finance securities--also referred to as securitization notes or tranches--rated by Taiwan Ratings.
+The study covers 89 long-term ratings from 29 Taiwan-originated structured finance transactions that we rated from 2003 to 2015.
 We note that the statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions, because of the relatively small number of securities included in this study, the short time period involved, the concentration on certain securitized collateral types, and the limited number of defaults that occurred during the period under review.
 For these reasons, comparisons between this study and other similar studies may be misleading.